 While grants are a popular and effective way to provide funding for school garden programs, they are certainly not the only way.
 Take a look at our Funding Your School Garden Program brief for more ideas on how to fund your school garden.

-Deadline: March 1, 2018
+Deadline: May 1, 2018

-Deadline: April 16, 2018
+Deadline: June 13, 2018

 Fuel Up to Play 60 offers funding to K-12 schools enrolled in its wellness program.
 Eligible schools may apply for up to $4,000 to help increase awareness of and access to nutrient-rich foods and physical activity opportunities for students.
 Many environmental education programs can be a part of a school wellness plan that focuses on nutrition and physical activity, including gardens!